EmmanuelEzenwere/AutoDATA-prep/README.md

-# AutoDS-Prep
+# autoDATA-prep
-AutoDS-Prep automates the data pre-processing step of Data Science Projects.
+autoDATA-prep automates the data pre-processing step, this accelerates the first stage of any Data Analysis/ Data Science pipeline.